 When it comes to organizational design, knowledge of individual behavior is only one part of the picture.
 Such insights also need to extend to jobs, interpersonal relations, teamwork, and the performance of the whole organization.
 The GRI is designed and validated to do just that.

 A full understanding of the power and application of this knowledge is developed during our seminars, either on-site or online, with coaching from a GRI professional.

-Our philosophy and implementation of the GRI is informed by most recent research studies in personality assessment and organizational behavior, as well as by our own institutional observations of the GRI in practice with the help of GRI professionals.
+Our philosophy and implementation of the GRI are informed by most recent research studies in personality assessment and organizational behavior, as well as by our own institutional observations of the GRI in practice with the help of GRI certified professionals.

-We apply scientific rigor not only to the GRI survey, but also to how the measurements are reported, shared, learned, and put into practice to accelerate the development of leadership and improve workplace performance.
+We apply scientific rigor to the GRI survey and how the measurements are reported, shared, learned, and put into practice to accelerate the development of leadership and improve workplace performance.

 Growth Resources continues to research topics such as entrepreneurship, typical behavioral profiles for different jobs, leadership development, construct validity, work environment adaptation, and leadership education.